 PFAS in soil

-PFAS keeps surfacing.
-In case files, in permits, in meetings where no one is quite sure anymore what 'safe' or 'acceptable' really means.
+PFAS is turning up everywhere.
+In case files, in permits, in meetings where no one is quite sure anymore what 'safe' or 'acceptable' means.
 The result?
-Projects stall, budgets spiral.
-Meanwhile, standards, insights and expectations keep shifting.
+Projects slow down, budgets spiral.
+And in the meantime, standards, insights and expectations keep shifting.

-In 2021, VITO demonstrated that PFAS is widespread in Flanders.
-Fifty samples from the topsoil layer (0–20 cm) of non-suspect Flemish soils were analysed.
+In 2021, VITO showed that PFAS is widespread in Flanders.
+Fifty samples from the top layer of unimpacted Flemish soils, at a depth of 0–20 cm, were analysed.
 This resulted in an anthropogenic background value of 1.5 µg/kg dry matter for PFOS and 1.0 µg/kg dry matter for PFOA.

-In plain terms: this is the “normal” level found in soil purely due to human activity.
-Levels above this threshold indicate additional contamination from a specific source.
+In plain English: this is the “normal” level found in soil, purely as a result of human activity.
+If concentrations exceed this level, that points to additional contamination from a specific source.

 In 2024, VITO repeated the measurements.
-Soil results were confirmed, but conclusions for groundwater proved more alarming, especially in light of stricter surface water standards.
+The soil results were confirmed, but the findings for groundwater were more alarming.
+Especially in view of stricter standards for surface water.

 Why projects often reach a standstill today